Home School Basics

 Provide one time, written notification of your intentions to home school to Linn Benton Lincoln Education Service District.

-- Your notification must be submitted within 10 days of withdrawing your child from public or private school.
+- Your registration must be submitted within 10 days of withdrawing your child from public or private school.
 If your child has never attended school, you must notify us of your intentions to home school once the child is six years old.
-We will send you an acknowledgment letter by mail and to confirm your student’s home school enrollment and let you know when test results will be due.
+We will send you an acknowledgment letter to confirm your student’s home school enrollment and let you know when test results will be due.

-Have your child tested at the completion of grades 3, 5, 8 and 10 by August 15 and send the test results to LBL ESD by Sept.
-30.
+Have your child tested at the completion of grades 3, 5, 8 and 10.

-- LBL ESD requests required test results from all home school students, per OAR 581-021-0026(5).
-New home school students are not required to submit the first test for a minimum of 18 months, if they have recently been withdrawn from public or private school.
+- New home school students are not required to take the first test for a minimum of 18 months, if they have recently been withdrawn from public or private school.
 If your child completes the 3rd, 5th, 8th or 10th grade during this 18-month window of time, testing does not need to occur until the next required grade level.
 If the child never attended public or private school, the first test must be taken at the end of 3rd grade.

 - Parents are responsible for all testing arrangements and costs.

 - Home school students establishing eligibility for interscholastic activities (athletics, music, speech, etc) must test annually at the end of each school year (prior to Aug.
 15th) because test scores are used to determine eligibility for the following year.
-Parents need to submit these test results directly to their resident school district.
-For more information visit our website or call our office.
+Parents are responsible to keep and file their student test results for future reference.

 Books, Curriculum & Diplomas

 Oregon law does not specify any curriculum, course of study or teaching/learning schedule for home school students.
-Each family can choose and use whatever methods and curriculum works for them, but they must find and purchase their materials on their own LBL ESD does offer the home school resource list with links for local support groups, national home school organizations, curriculum resources, Oregon and National Education standards, tutors, and other information.
+Each family can choose and use whatever methods and curriculum works for them, but they must find and purchase their materials on their own.

 Student Records & Privacy